 If you take the diploma option you can study for 8, 16 or 24 weeks.
 Students who successfully meet all the requirements for this program will receive a diploma of completion.

 - Be 19+ years old or have evidence of high school graduation.

-- Have an English competency level of at least CLB 5 (upper intermediate).
+- Have proven English proficiency of at least a Canadian Language Benchmark of 5 (upper intermediate).

-- If you finished an ESL courses more than 1 year before registering in a co-op program your English competency will be retested.
+If you finished an ESL program more than 1 year before registering for a co-op program your English competency will be reevaluated.

 - Be 19+ years old.

 - Have successfully completed the requirements of the co-op study term.

 - Have a Canadian Study Permit and Co-op Work Permit.